Kentucky Democratic Party: Party by-laws

+Kentucky Democratic Party Executive Committee (2020-2024)

 History

-Kentucky politics has been relatively evenly matched between Democrats and Republicans.
-There has been no Democratic President from Kentucky, but there have been three Democratic Vice Presidents from the state.
-The first Vice President from Kentucky, Richard M. Johnson, was the ninth Vice President of the United States.
-In the earliest part of the 19th century Johnson was a supporter of the Democratic-Republican Party during his service in the U.S. House, Johnson would work to secure pensions for widows and orphans of wars, in particular those following the War of 1812, a stance that would set precedence for future Kentucky Democrats.
+A rural Southern state, Kentucky politics have historically favored the Democratic Party, although the state has in recent years rapidly shifted towards the Republican Party.
+There has been no Democratic president from Kentucky, but there have been three Democratic vice presidents from the state.
+The first vice president from Kentucky, Richard M. Johnson, was the ninth Vice President of the United States.
+In the earliest part of the 19th century, Johnson was a supporter of the Democratic-Republican Party during his service in the U.S. House.
+Johnson would work to secure pensions for widows and orphans of wars, in particular those following the War of 1812, a stance that would set precedence for future Kentucky Democrats.
 Johnson would later become a strong supporter and influence in the Democratic Party along with his service in the White House from 1837 to 1840.